SEMINOLE INDIAN SCOUTS CEMETERY ASSOCIATION

 Legacy and Resilience

-The story of the Mascogos is one of cross-cultural resistance, survival, and identity forged at the intersection of enslavement, Indigenous alliance, and exile.
-As descendants of Afro-Native freedom fighters, the Mascogos offer a living history of what it means to defy borders—political, cultural, and historical.
+The story of the Negros Mascogos is one of cross-cultural resistance, survival, and identity forged at the intersection of enslavement, Indigenous alliance, and exile.
+As descendants of Afro-Native freedom fighters, the Negros Mascogos offer a living history of what it means to defy borders—political, cultural, and historical.

 Their community is a testament to the power of heritage, the strength of oral tradition, and the ongoing fight for recognition and dignity on both sides of the border.